Customization APIs

 }

-The fields of each tag object contain information on an individual tag registered with a given Kentik customer (company).
+Each tag object contains fields with information about an individual tag registered with your organization.
 These fields are described in the following table:

 JSON name Type Description Portal field